Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

-The majority of the poem is a dialogue between the two soldiers, set in a dream-like environment that is in fact, Hell.
-Enemies in war, the two become reconciliated in the end.
+- The majority of the poem is a dialogue between the two soldiers, set in a dream-like environment that is in fact, Hell.
+Enemies in war, the two become reconciled in the end.

 This letter from Owen to a friend in 1917 shows a little of what the poet was thinking:

 'Christ is literally in no man's land.
 There men often hear his voice: Greater love hath no man than this, that a man lay down his life for a friend.
 Is it spoken in English only and French?
 I do not believe so.
 Thus you see how pure Christianity will not fit in with pure patriotism.'